handsontable/hyperformula/docs/guide/sorting-data.md

 // display an error message
 if (!isRowOrderOk) {
-  messageUsedInUI = 'Sorry, you cannot sort rows like that.'
+  messageUsedInUI = 'Sorry, you cannot sort rows in this way.'
 }
 ```